KedarPingle/retailStore/README.md

 # MO Retail Store

 # Introduction:
-RESTFULL services for a checkout counter of an online retail store Final invoice details the Localized welcome message, all purchase items, costs, applicable tax and total payable amount
+REST-based services for a checkout counter of an online retail store.
+The final invoice details the localized welcome message, all purchase items, costs, applicable tax and total payable amount

 # Highlights
 - Developed as a SpringBoot Microservice